 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

-- This medicine contains alcohol which may make you dizzy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+- This medicine contains alcohol, which may make you dizzy or drowsy.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Fever, chills, cough, sore throat, and body aches

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet

 - Pain, scaling, redness, tenderness, or sores on your hands and feet